JulianDM1995/create-next-sitemap-docs/README.md

 ### Markdown Documentation

-For each `page` or `route` file, if there is a corresponding `page.md` or `route.md` file in the same directory, the tool will automatically include the content of these markdown files in the generated HTML documentation.
+For each `page` or `route` file, if there is a corresponding `sitemap.md` file in the same directory, the tool will automatically include the content of these markdown files in the generated HTML documentation.
 This ensures that the visual representation of the routing architecture is accompanied by detailed and specific documentation, making it easier to understand and navigate your codebase.

 If the `onlyMarkdownFiles` option is set to `true`, only the routes or pages that have a corresponding `.md` file will be documented.
 If set to `false` (the default), the tool will use the entire content of the route file (e.g., `page.tsx`) in the documentation, ensuring that all routes are included even if no markdown file is present.